13-year-old girl among 5 charged in possible gang-related murder

-FAR ROCKAWAY, Queens --A 13-year-old girl and a 15-year-old boy are among five suspects charged in the murder of a man in Queens.
+FAR ROCKAWAY, Queens --A 13-year-old girl and a 15-year-old boy are among five suspects charged in the murder of a man in Queens, New York.

 Ian Cruz, 23, was found dead inside Bayswater Point State Park in Far Rockaway on December 15th.
 Officials say Cruz was wearing only underwear and socks when his body was found.